dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### Collection parameter contents

-The collection parameters contain the following items.
+The collection parameters (`CollectionParameters`) contain the following items.

 These parameters have no default.
 If they do not appear, nothing can be inferred about their value.